sonishsivarajkumar/PyCTAKES/V1_IMPLEMENTATION_SUMMARY.md

 ## 🏁 Conclusion

-**PyTAKES v1.0 successfully delivers on its promise**: A modern, Python-native clinical NLP framework that matches cTAKES functionality while providing superior usability, extensibility, and performance.
+**PyCTAKES v1.0 successfully delivers on its promise**: A modern, Python-native clinical NLP framework that matches cTAKES functionality while providing superior usability, extensibility, and performance.

 The implementation provides a solid foundation for clinical text processing with room for advanced features and optimizations in future releases.